Human trafficking in Europe

 europa

 At the macro-level, the European Union and the Council of Europe are the organizations in charge of the fight against trafficking in human beings.
-In addition to the Directive 2011/36/UE, the 19th of June 2012, the European Commission adopted the Strategy towards the Eradication of Trafficking in Human Beings for 2012-2016.
-It is composed by a number of actions divided in five areas of priority interventions:
+In addition to the anti-trafficking Directive 2011/36/UE, of the 19th of June 2012, the European Commission adopted the Strategy towards the Eradication of Trafficking in Human Beings for 2012-2016 followed by the EU Strategy on Combatting Trafficking in Human Beings (2021-2025) in April 2021.
+This initiative provides for a comprehensive response to the crime – from preventing the crime, and protecting and empowering victims to bringing traffickers to justice.
+It focuses on:

 Since the social political context has changed significantly, following the adoption of the Directive and the Strategy, the Commission proposes a number of priority actions to intensify the EU’s efforts to prevent trafficking in human beings:

-The Council of Europe adopted the Warsaw Convention in 2005, an international advanced tool for the protection of victims of trafficking.
-This tool has three main objectives, that include: the implementation of effective measures to prevent the phenomenon, the protection of the rights of victims and the promotion of international cooperation within the fight against criminal networks..
+The Council of Europe Convention on Action against Trafficking in Human Beings, an international advanced tool for the protection of victims of trafficking.
+This tool has three main objectives, that include: the implementation of effective measures to prevent the phenomenon, the protection of the rights of victims and the promotion of international cooperation within the fight against criminal networks.

 consiglio_europa